 If the salad starts to dry out once refrigerated, just add a drizzle of olive oil before serving to re-hydrate it.
-Give this recipe a try for easy entertaining or quick weekday meals.
-Both kids and adults absolutely love it, and I guarantee you’ll start making it on repeat!
-And, as always, be sure to snap a pic and tag #dishingouthealth so I can see your beautiful creations.
+If you give this pesto tortellini salad a try, be sure to snap a pic and tag #dishingouthealth so I can see your beautiful creations.

 More Healthy Vegetarian Pasta Recipes: